 Even if you find the jokes a little tired, your kids will undoubtedly love the slapstick humour – and as we always say, if they’re happy, we’re happy.

-You can also think of it as a final act of good will for the year as you’re giving all those poor out of work d-list celebrities a bit of pocket money and a reason to get up in the morning.
+You can also think of it as a final act of goodwill for the year as you’re not only treating the kids but also giving our hard working British celebrities a bit of pocket money in return for being booed and hissed.

 If you want something a little different to your average panto, then Peter Pan Goes Wrong is for you.
 Expect a lot of slapstick humour from the original cast of The Play That Goes Wrong.